wlonk/arcadia/rules/outcomes.rst

 hitting the jackpot.
 Or perhaps you wish to communicate secretly: outcomes may include being misunderstood, or overheard.

+There are a few different scales:

+-  Binary:

+   -  Ace through seven: Bad
+   -  Eight through King: Good

+-  Ternary:

+   -  Ace through four: Bad
+   -  Five through nine: Compromised
+   -  Ten through King: Good

+-  Quaternary:

+   -  Ace or two: Disastrous
+   -  Three or four: Bad
+   -  Five through nine: Compromised
+   -  Ten through King: Good

 You can adjust the scale of actions as needed; sometimes zoom in or out.
+One test can cover an evening with a suitor, or a moment with them on the dance floor.